 The aim of the programme is to build a Rock and Water Person.
 This is a person who is aware of their own qualities and who has the courage to follow their feelings, who is willing to discover their own path and who will be able to manage the responsibilities and challenges they encounter on their way through life.

-Boys and girls have many similarities, but they have, of course, many gender-specific differences.
-This adds to their richness, but it also means that they will be confronted with different developmental tasks, which generate specific challenges for their upbringing and education.
+Children are all unique.
 Their bodies are different, they are under the influence of different hormones (testosterone versus oestrogen,) this has an impact on their energy and their emotions, and they experience slightly different development of both brain hemispheres.
 Therefore they need, sometimes, different educational support.

 Verbal-emotional development and physical-emotional development